RazTurgeman97/depth-estimation-and-evaluation-project/README.md

 docker info | grep -i runtime
 ```

-## To make the changes presist after reboot:
+## To make the changes persist after reboot:

 ### Enable Docker to start on boot